𝟎𝟔 || 𝑱𝒖𝒔𝒕 𝒂 𝑵𝒖𝒎𝒃𝒆𝒓

 "Then why knives?"

-Jordan only spoke again when 7 was getting called up, "Evelyn?"
+Jordan only spoke up again when District Seven was called up.
+"Evelyn?"

-"I can't say this around anybody else in our group because Bell keeps scolding me when I even mention it," The tribute said, "but if you win can you tell my family I loved them for me?"
+"I can't say this around anybody else in our group because Bell keeps scolding me when I even mention it," He muttered, "but if you win, can you tell my family I loved them for me?"

 𝑳𝒂𝒅𝒚 𝑹𝒆𝒅 || 𝑻𝒉𝒆 𝑯𝒖𝒏𝒈𝒆𝒓 𝑮𝒂𝒎𝒆𝒔Where stories live.
 Discover now